 Introduction

-The purpose of education has historically oscillated between two poles: instrumental utility—where learning is framed as a means of preparing individuals for labor markets, economic participation, and civic responsibilities—and liberal ideals that emphasize the cultivation of moral, intellectual, and aesthetic faculties (Noddings, 2018; Dewey, 1938).
+The purpose of education has historically oscillated between two poles: instrumental utility—where learning is framed as a means of preparing individuals for labour markets, economic participation, and civic responsibilities—and liberal ideals that emphasise the cultivation of moral, intellectual, and aesthetic faculties (Noddings, 2018; Dewey, 1938).
 Contemporary global discourse reflects attempts to reconcile these traditions.
 For instance, UNESCO’s Sustainable Development Goal 4 (SDG 4) calls for “inclusive and equitable quality education and lifelong learning opportunities for all” (UNESCO, 2015).
-Similarly, India’s National Education Policy 2020 emphasizes a shift toward holistic, flexible, and value-based education that integrates critical thinking, creativity, and ethics into teaching–learning practices (Ministry of Human Resource Development [MHRD], 2020).
-These global and national policy imperatives underscore the urgent need for educational models that transcend narrow utilitarian outcomes and foster human flourishing within an interconnected world.
+Similarly, India’s National Education Policy 2020 emphasises a shift toward holistic, flexible, and value-based education that integrates critical thinking, creativity, and ethics into teaching–learning practices (Ministry of Human Resource Development [MHRD], 2020).
+These global and national policy imperatives underscore the urgent need for educational models that transcend narrow utilitarian outcomes and foster human flourishing within an interconnected World.

 Against this backdrop, the educational philosophy of Prabhat Ranjan Sarkar (1921–1990), a philosopher, social reformer, and spiritual thinker, offers a transformative alternative.
-Sarkar’s theory of Neohumanism expands the boundaries of classical humanism by including not only human beings but also animals, plants, and the wider ecological cosmos within the circle of moral and educational concern (Sarkar, 1982).
+Sarkar’s theory of Neohumanism expands the boundaries of classical humanism by including not only human beings but also animals, plants, and the ecological cosmos within the circle of moral and educational concern (Sarkar, 1982).
 This expansion, sometimes described as a “cosmic humanism” (Rao, 2002), seeks to liberate education from anthropocentric limitations, thereby cultivating empathy, ecological awareness, and spiritual consciousness.

 Neohumanistic education, as envisioned by Sarkar, moves beyond utilitarian or examination-driven paradigms that dominate contemporary schooling systems (Apple, 2019).
 Instead, it stresses the balanced development of physical, intellectual, moral, aesthetic, and spiritual capacities in learners.
 The aim is to foster a sense of unity with all forms of life, thereby aligning education with universal values of justice, equity, and sustainability (Choudhury, 2014).
-In this sense, Sarkar’s educational philosophy resonates with the ideals of transformative learning theory (Mezirow, 1997) and ecological education (Orr, 2004), both of which call for deep shifts in consciousness and practice.
+In this sense, Sarkar’s educational philosophy resonates with the ideals of transformative learning theory (Mezirow, 1997) and ecological education (Orr, 2004), both of which call for ,profound shifts in consciousness and practice.

-This commentary, therefore, seeks to analyze Sarkar’s educational philosophy through the framework of Neohumanism, situating it within broader debates on the aims of education, human development, and planetary sustainability.
+This commentary, therefore, seeks to analyse Sarkar’s educational philosophy through the framework of Neohumanism, situating it within broader debates on the aims of education, human development, and planetary sustainability.
 By doing so, it highlights the continued relevance of Sarkar’s thought in addressing 21st-century challenges such as climate change, moral relativism, and the commodification of knowledge.

 Theoretical Foundations of Neohumanism

 Prabhat Ranjan Sarkar (1982) introduced Neohumanism as an epistemic and ethical framework that calls for the “liberation of intellect” from the shackles of dogma, parochialism, and narrow sentiments of race, caste, religion, and nationalism.
-Unlike conventional humanism, which has often been critiqued for its anthropocentric orientation (Gray, 2013; Shiva, 2016), Neohumanism transcends species boundaries and affirms the intrinsic worth of all beings—humans, animals, plants, and the broader ecological cosmos.
+Unlike conventional humanism, which has often been critiqued for its anthropocentric orientation (Gray, 2013; Shiva, 2016), Neohumanism transcends species boundaries and affirms the intrinsic worth of all beings humans, animals, plants, and the broader ecological cosmos.
 From this perspective, education is not a mere instrument for cognitive acquisition or economic competitiveness but a vehicle for nurturing universal bháva (sentiment), cultivating empathy, and building ecological responsibility (Sarkar, 1982; Bhattacharya, 2010).

-This framework challenges the prevailing dominance of neoliberal educational models, which equate learning with employability and prioritize productivity over ethical and planetary concerns (Giroux, 2011; Biesta, 2015).
-In contrast, Neohumanism expands the aims of education beyond utility by situating it within a holistic paradigm that integrates reason, morality, and spirituality.
-Such an orientation positions Sarkar’s philosophy as a radical corrective to the reductionist tendencies of contemporary education.
+This framework challenges the prevailing dominance of neoliberal educational models, which equate learning with employability and prioritise productivity over ethical and planetary concerns (Giroux, 2011; Biesta, 2015).
+In contrast, Neohumanism expands the aims of education beyond utility by situating it within a holistic paradigm that integrates reason, morality, and spirituality such an orientation positions Sarkar’s philosophy as a radical corrective to the reductionist tendencies of contemporary education.